bibliocoll/ezmenu/README.md

 This repository contains our custom UI for OCLC's [EZProxy].

-Links to proxied resources are presented in a [jQuery.mmenu], which is injected into all pages visited via the proxy server.
+Links to proxied resources are presented in a [MMenu], which is injected into all pages visited via the proxy server.